vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

 # Subdomains

-A subdomain allows you to create a unique web URL which you can distribute to your attendees.
+A subdomain allows you to create a unique web URL that you can distribute to your attendees.
+This not only provides a personalized and branded web address but also gives you the flexibility to customize the user interface (UI) elements, such as colors, to align with your branding preferences.

-Likewise, you can embed a subdomain into your own website to redirect users to your live stream event.
+Likewise, you can embed a subdomain into your website to redirect users to your live-stream event.

 ## Overview